A Guide to Closing a Limited Company

 Striking off a limited company from the Companies Register is a relatively straightforward and cost-effective way to close a company that is solvent and no longer trading.
 It is a popular choice for small business owners who are retiring or moving on to other ventures.

-Before applying to strike off your limited company, you must ensure that it meets the following eligibility criteria:
+Before applying to strike off, ensure your company meets the following eligibility criteria:

-- It is not trading and has not traded in the last three months.
+- The company hasn’t traded in the last three months.

-- It has no outstanding debts, including those to HMRC, suppliers, and employees.
+- It has no debts, including those to HMRC, suppliers, and employees.

 Once you’ve confirmed your company’s eligibility, submit an application to Companies House online or by post.
-There is a fee, and you’ll need to provide essential details such as the directors’ and shareholders’ names.
+There is a fee; you’ll need to provide essential details such as the directors’ and shareholders’ names.

 After submitting and accepting your application, Companies House will publish a legal notice in the Gazette.
 The Gazette is the official public record of the United Kingdom, and it is where all legal notices are published.
 This notice informs the public and potential creditors that your company is being struck off.